VishnuSanal/vishnusanal.github.io/content/posts/binary-decimal-conversion-did-you-know-this.md

-+++
+---
-title = "Binary to Decimal Conversion - Did You Know This?" date = 2022-12-18T12:37:26+05:30 author = "Vishnu Sanal T" authorTwitter = "VishnuSanalT" cover = ""
+title: "Binary to Decimal Conversion - Did You Know This?"
-tags = ["", ""]
+date: 2022-12-18T12:37:26+05:30
+author: "Vishnu Sanal T"
-keywords = ["binary", "decimal", "conversion", "hack"] description = "An easier way to convert a binary number to decimal" showFullContent = false readingTime = true
+keywords: ["binary", "decimal", "conversion", "hack"]
+description: "An easier way to convert a binary number to decimal"
-+++
+---

 # Binary to Decimal Conversion - Did You Know This?